MariaCoyle/Coursera_Getting_and_Cleaning_Data/README.md

 - test/y_test.txt
 - test/subject_test.txt
 4. Merge the training and test data together appropriately.
-- Combine the training and test activity data together, joining with the activity reference labels to acquire the meaningful name for each.
+- Combine the training and test activity data together, joining with the activity reference labels to acquire the meaningful name of each.
 - Combine the training and test subject data together.
 - Combine the training and test result data together.
 5. Identify the mean and standard deviation columns we need from 'features', and extract them from the combined result data.